sbw70/verification-constraints/README.md

 # Provider-Controlled Verification Constraint Architectures

+## Abstract

+Authorization authority migrates.
+In distributed systems, intermediaries, coordination layers, ledgers, and analytics systems accumulate interpretive power through proximity to execution — not by design, but by default.
+Existing authentication protocols authenticate; they do not constrain where authorization logic resides.

+This repository defines structural constraint architectures that formally prevent authority migration.
+The core invariant: no external system may independently derive, elevate, amplify, or substitute for execution authority scoped to a provider-controlled boundary.
+Observation does not confer authorization.
+Representation is not verification.

+The reference implementation — NUVL (Neutral Unified Verification Layer) — is a stateless intermediary that is structurally incapable of authorization.
+It holds no signing material, evaluates no policy, and cannot relay provider decisions.
+Compromise of the intermediary does not confer authorization capability.

+Eight constraint modules address distinct authority-migration vectors across distributed, hardware-constrained, ledger-connected, and air-gapped environments.
+All modules are implementation-agnostic and designed for independent citation and application.

 ## Overview

 This repository defines architectural constraint frameworks for distributed computing systems in which authorization, verification, and execution semantics remain exclusively scoped to provider-controlled execution environments.